-The sum of these two pieces of research indicates that an institution's operation and maintenance expenditures have a direct and strong statistical correlation with the ability of an institution to recruit students.
+The sum of these two pieces of research indicates that an institution's operation and maintenance expenditures have a direct and strong statistical correlation with the ability of an institution to recruit students. ?

-facilities management...
-From the leading source of information for facilities professionals.
+Get the latest trends in facilities management...
+From the leading source of information for facilities professionals. www.appa.org

-> www.appa.org